awsdocs/amazon-ec2-user-guide-windows/doc_source/Stop_Start.md

 + In most cases, the instance is migrated to a new underlying host computer when it's started \(though in some cases, it remains on the current host\)\.
 + The instance retains its private IPv4 addresses and any IPv6 addresses when stopped and started\.
 We release the public IPv4 address and assign a new one when you start it\.
 + The instance retains its associated Elastic IP addresses\.
 You're charged for any Elastic IP addresses associated with a stopped instance\.
 With EC2\-Classic, an Elastic IP address is dissociated from your instance when you stop it\.
 For more information, see [EC2\-Classic](ec2-classic-platform.md)\.
 + When you stop and start a Windows instance, the EC2Config service performs tasks on the instance, such as changing the drive letters for any attached Amazon EBS volumes\.
-For more information about these defaults and how you can change them, see [Configuring a Windows instance using the EC2Config service](ec2config-service.md) \.
+For more information about these defaults and how you can change them, see [Configure a Windows instance using the EC2Config service](ec2config-service.md) \.
 + If your instance is in an Auto Scaling group, the Amazon EC2 Auto Scaling service marks the stopped instance as unhealthy, and may terminate it and launch a replacement instance\.
 For more information, see [Health Checks for Auto Scaling Instances](https://docs.aws.amazon.com/autoscaling/latest/userguide/healthcheck.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 + When you stop a ClassicLink instance, it's unlinked from the VPC to which it was linked\.
 You must link the instance to the VPC again after starting it\.
 For more information about ClassicLink, see [ClassicLink](vpc-classiclink.md)\.